 The study of the physical world is an attempt to unravel its intricacies and gain a deeper understanding of the workings of nature.

 Chapter 2 – Units and Measurements

-Units and measurement which is given in the class 11 physics textbook offer basic knowledge about how the quantities are measured and the types of units that are used with them.
+The fundamentals of units and measurements, covered in class 11 physics, equip us with the knowledge of how quantities are measured and the various units that are used to express them.

 Chapter 6 – Work, Energy, and Power

 In physics, work refers to the transfer of energy that takes place when a force causes displacement in the direction of the force.
 Power is defined as the rate of doing work, which means how much work is done per unit time.
 Energy is the capacity to do work and can exist in various forms such as kinetic, potential, thermal, chemical, electrical, nuclear, or others.
 The SI unit of energy is the same as that of work.

 Chapter 7 – System of Particles and Rotational Motion

 When a body is constrained and fixed along a straight line, it can only rotate around the line.
 This is known as rotational motion, which can be seen in objects such as ceiling fans, potter’s wheels, and vehicle wheels.
 The study of rotational motion and the behavior of a system of particles is important in understanding the dynamics of various physical systems.